VEHICLE PERMIT (this only applies to traveling in Sonora):

-Planning trip to Mexico can be exciting, thrilling and maybe you could be counting down the days but are you prepared for your getaway?
-Here is some helpful information that be your guide when traveling to Mexico.
-If you need additional information, please contact us at (520) 287-3685 or at firstname.lastname@example.org
+Planning a trip to Mexico can be exciting, thrilling and maybe you could be counting down the days but are you prepared for your getaway?
+Here is some helpful information that is your guide when traveling to Mexico.
+Find additional information from the Mexican government at this link.

 RENTING A CAR: